heedy/heedy/docs/server/rest_api.md

 - **scope** _(string,"")_ - the scopes given to the app, each separated by a space.
 - **settings** _(object,{})_ - the app's settings
 - **settings_schema** _(object,{})_ - the json schema for the app's settings.
+- **access_token** _(string)_ - If set to empty string, the app will be created without an access token.
+Otherwise (and by default), the app will have a randomly generated access token (any other string value of access_token is ignored).

 <h6 class="rest_output">Example</h6>